exonum/exonum-doc/src/get-started/create-service.md

 # Cryptocurrency Tutorial: Intro

-This section explains how to create a safe transactional system to transfer money.
-It implements a minimal cryptocurrency.
+In this demo we create and run single-node blockchain network that implements a minimal cryptocurrency.

-In this demo we create and run single-node blockchain network.
-That network will accept two types of transactions: create a wallet with a default balance, transfer money between the wallets.
+It will accept two types of transactions: create a wallet with a default balance, transfer money between the wallets.
 Also we define a persistent storage to keep the balance of wallets.